 The school district does not discriminate in its educational programs or educational activities on the basis of sex, race, religion, color, national origin, age, sexual orientation, gender identity, marital status or disability.
 Students are educated in programs that foster knowledge of, and respect and appreciation for, the historical and contemporary contributions of diverse cultural groups, as well as men and women, to society.
 Students who feel they have been discriminated against are encouraged to report it to the school district Affirmative Action Coordinator.
-The Affirmative Action Coordinator is Mr. Michael Crozier, Superintendent, and can be reached at 324-2021.
+The Affirmative Action Coordinator is Brooke Johnson, Human Resources Director, 1496 480th St., Northwood, IA 50459, Phone 641-324-2021 x304, bjohnson@nkvikings.com.
 Inquiries may also be directed in writing to the Director of the Region VII Office of Civil Rights, U.S. Department of Education, 310 W. Wisconsin Ave., Ste.
 800, Milwaukee, WI, 53203-2292, (414) 291-1111, or the Iowa Department of Education, Grimes State Office Building, Des Moines, IA, 50319-0146, (515) 281-5294.